jlammilliman/MIPS/README.md

 11011<br/>
 11111<br/>
 # Directory
-This uses predefined nodes with employee name, number, and age, along with pointers to next nodes (Singly-linked) and takes in a keyword to pull information on desired employees
+This uses predefined nodes with employee name, number, and age, along with pointers to next nodes (Singly-linked) and takes in a keyword to pull information on desired employees<br/>
-[WIP] Still needs to be configured to search nodes
+[WIP] Still needs to be configured to compare node data for desired output